 Because U.S. stocks have appreciated much more than international stocks despite similar fundamentals, the valuation spread between the two markets expanded to an extreme level.
-The figure below shows the P/E multiple for the S&P 500 in the black line and the EAFE in the blue line.
+The chart below shows the P/E multiple for the S&P 500 in the dark royal blue line and the EAFE in the blue line.
 The bars at the bottom show the spread, or how much more expensive the S&P 500 is relative to the EAFE.

-As of quarter-end, the EAFE is trading for less than 14x earnings, in-line with its long-term average.
+As of quarter-end, the EAFE is trading for less than 14x earnings, in line with its long-term average.
 On the other hand, the S&P 500 looks expensive, trading 25% above its long-term average multiple.
 The bars at the bottom show that the S&P 500 is about 45% more expensive today than the EAFE, the widest premium we've seen dating back to 2003.
 This comes despite fundamentals for the EAFE being equally attractive.

-To be clear, we are not making a macro call on current events here.
-We are simply showing that non-U.S. stocks have historically been about as good fundamentally as U.S. stocks.
-As always, the future is uncertain, but we think having exposure across U.S. and non-U.S. markets makes sense today given the wide discrepancy in valuation with a similar quality of fundamentals.
+The future is uncertain, but we think GIVES' exposure across U.S. and non-U.S. markets makes sense today given the wide discrepancy in valuation with a similar quality of fundamentals.